 RTD/RTPD will set and broadcast Flex Ramp UP and Flex Ramp Down requirements to zero in the EIM BAA(s) undergoing contingency.

-RTD/RTPD will not use any existing Flex Ramp UP and Flex Ramp Down awards from the EIM BAA(s) undergoing contingency.
+RTD/RTPD will not procure any Flex Ramp UP and Flex Ramp Down awards from the EIM BAA(s) undergoing contingency.

 RTD/RTPD will subtract the Flex Ramp Up requirements from the EIM BAA(s) undergoing contingency with pro rata diversity factor from the overall EIM area requirement, such that the adjusted EIM area’s Flex Ramp UP and Flex Ramp Down requirement with one or more EIM BAA undergoing contingency is: